-Our Numeracy program strives to develop students who question, estimate and investigate within a variety of real life mathematical contexts.
+Our Numeracy program develops students who question, estimate and investigate within a variety of real-life mathematical contexts.
 We endeavour to help all of our students to become confident and competent mathematical thinkers, equipped for life beyond the classroom.

 At St Francis Xavier, teachers:

-- analyse data from assessments in order to track the growth of students’ knowledge and skills.
+- analyse data from assessments in order to track the growth of students’ knowledge and skill.

 At St Francis Xavier, students:

-- are engaged in teacher groups catered to the learning needs of each group.
+- are engaged in ‘focus groups’ with the teacher targeting the next steps in learning for each student

-- are involved in independent learning activities that reinforce and complement the work taught in the small group teaching sessions.
+- are involved in independent learning activities that reinforce and complement the work taught in ‘focus groups’

-- are encouraged to articulate strategies used to solve problems, and evaluate strategies.
+- are encouraged to articulate strategies used to solve problems and evaluate them

-- have opportunities to experience success by being members of a community that fosters investigators, risk-takers and decision-makers.
+- have opportunities to experience success by being members of a community that fosters investigating, risk-taking and decision-making.